Glass French Nails Are A Modern Take On A Timeless Classic

 Princess Pink

-Think of this set by @nailssbygabyyy as supercharged princess nails—using the same soft and minimalist colour palette, but with a velvety blush tip.
+Think of this set by @nailssbygabyyy as supercharged princess nails — using the same soft and minimalist color palette, but with a velvety blush tip.

 Aqua Shine

-Ocean blues and aquamarines are proving popular for summer and @cici_nailslash has used them as the diving board for this glossy French set.
-Try Essie Special Effects Nail Colour in Frosted Fantasy, £8.99, for a nod to the trend at home.
+Ocean blues and aquamarines are proving popular for summer, and @cici_nailslash has used them as the diving board for this glossy French set.
+Try Essie Special Effects Nail Color in Frosted Fantasy, $13, for a nod to the trend at home.

 Holo French

-Silver nails are this summer’s most unexpected colour trend and Michelle Humphrey’s futuristic manicure proves it also works perfectly as a holographic French tip.
+Silver nails are this summer’s most unexpected color trend, and Michelle Humphrey’s futuristic manicure proves it also works perfectly as a holographic French tip.

 Double French

-Floating French tips are always cool, but this look by @derenailz is even more impressive thanks to its lavender cat-eye centre and gold edges.
+Floating French tips are always cool, but this look by @derenailz is even more impressive thanks to its lavender cat-eye center and gold edges.

 Glass Flowers